-Tips on Preparing a Stress-Free Thanksgiving
+Tips on Preparing a Stress-Free Holiday

-The easiest way to relieve the stress of cooking Thanksgiving dinner is to do it ahead of time.
+The easiest way to relieve the stress of cooking dinner is to do it ahead of time.
 OK, there is virtually no way to do it all ahead of time, but you can definitely get the majority of the cooking done in advance.
 The other challenge comes with limited oven space.

 The real stress of cooking comes from putting things off to the last minute and not knowing how the meal will turn out.
 Below is my favorite tip and recipe of all to really ensure stress-free turkey anxiety – the “Day Ahead Turkey”.
 This recipe makes a superb, moist turkey that is ready to eat when people arrive and a “fool-proof” gravy.

 - Buy an “External Read Thermometer” which you can get fairly easily at any store that sells home goods.
 The beauty of this device is that you stick it into a roast and you can watch the progress of the cooking without having to open the oven, which is key as each time you open the oven, you lose heat and change cooking time.
 They are also digital so there is no confusion on what the temperature is.
 One big benefit is that you will know where you are.
 So if the roast is cooking too fast you can turn down the oven temperature.
 If it is going too slow, turn the oven up.

 - The day before the dinner prepare the turkey as recommended with your seasoning of choice and the place it in a roasting pan breast side up.
 I like to melt a half stick of butter (1/4 cup) and then rub the outside of the bird with the melted butter.
 Then sprinkle the outside of the bird with a teaspoon of kosher salt ½ teaspoon of black pepper and a ½ teaspoon of poultry seasoning.
 Next I give the inside of the bird a liberal sprinkling of kosher salt and black pepper.